vks/average/README.md

 # average

-Calculate the average of a sequence and its error iteratively in a single pass, using constant memory and avoiding numerical problems.
-The calculation can be easily parallelized by using `merge`.
+Calculate statistics of a sequence iteratively in a single pass, using constant memory and avoiding numerical problems.
+The calculations can be easily parallelized by using `merge`.

 [Documentation](https://docs.rs/average) |